The Phillies suffered a 7-6 loss in 11 innings to the New York Mets on Monday night.

 • Drew Anderson, just up from Triple A, and Adam Morgan combined on four innings of scoreless relief to keep the Phillies alive.

 • Franco tied the game with a two-run homer against Noah Syndergaard in the bottom of the fourth.
-The Mets went ahead a solo homer by Brandon Nimmo against Jose Alvarez in the sixth.
+The Mets went ahead on a solo homer by Brandon Nimmo against Jose Alvarez in the sixth.

 • The Mets scored five two-out runs against Nola.
 Wilson Ramos smacked a hanging curveball for a two-run single in the third and Robinson Cano belted a 91 mph sinker for a two-run double in the fourth.